Faculty PRRC Committee

 Useful sites for help in developing a claim:

 - Administrative Regulations

-- District Policy Manuals (including RFP & Staff)
+- District Policy Manuals (including RFA & Staff)

 - Green Sheet— Complainant can also request a “Green Sheet” from the Faculty Senate President that is used to direct the complainant to the Faculty Association Lawyer.